adamkielar/adamkielar.github.io/_posts/2022-12-23-how-to-connect-to-azure-sql-database-using-managed-identity.md

 ```

 ### App Service using system-assigned managed identity
+System-assigned service principal is not supported as a SQL database user.
+For purpose of this scenario we will add it as an admin but please remember that it is not a best practice.

 We need to setup random App Service and SQL Server name to avoid errors while provisioning resources.
 ```bash